 Under the Preferred Alternative, approximately 468 acres of marsh would be created/nourished within the marsh creation cells.
 In addition, 18 acres of emergent habitat would result from construction of the earthen terraces.
 Very little emergent vegetation would be present immediately after construction as most of the project area would be unvegetated dredged material.
 Those areas of marsh which are nourished would likely revegetate more rapidly than the large, open-water areas which are filled.
-Marsh vegetate quickly (Mendelssohn and Kuhn 1999).
+Marsh vegetation nourished with 6 to 12 inches of material has been shown to respond favorably and revegetate quickly (Mendelssohn and Kuhn 1999).
 Large, open-water areas which are filled with dredged material would likely revegetate at a slower rate than nourished marsh.
 However, based on the performance of other marsh creation projects, revegetation could be expected within 1 to 2 years after construction.
 Vegetative communities would likely be very similar to those currently found within the project area.